Lupalop/Statesman/docs/script.md

 ### Command group section block (if-style conditional)
 ```
 group wave
-    // Checks if switch #100 is TRUE
+    # Checks if switch no. 100 is TRUE
     if 100
-        // Checks if switch #101 is FALSE
+        # Checks if switch no. 101 is FALSE
         if !101
-            // Print message with a key of `9`
+            # Print message with a key of `9`
             print,9
-            // Sets switch #101 to TRUE
+            # Sets switch no. 101 to TRUE
             set,101,true
-        // If switch 101 is TRUE, execute commands below
+        # If switch no. 101 is TRUE, execute commands below
         else
-            // Print message with a key of `10`
+            # Print message with a key of `10`
             print,10
         end
-    // If switch 100 is FALSE, execute commands below
+    # If switch 100 is FALSE, execute commands below
     else
-        // Print message with a key of `11`
+        # Print message with a key of `11`
         print,11
     end
 end